mastevenson/GettingCleaningData_CourseProject/CodeBook.md

 **Purpose:**

-- Provide definitions of variables from output of 'run_Analysis.R' script entitled 'tidy_data_set.txt'
+- Provide definitions of columns/variables from output of 'run_Analysis.R' script entitled 'tidy_data_set.txt'
-- Note there are four variables.
-The fourth variable is at the bottom of the page below the third variable explanations.
+- __*Note there are four columns.
+The fourth column is at the bottom of the page below the third column variable/value explanations.*__

 __*Definitions*__